Caving equipment: Helmets

 While helmets are used to protect the caver's head against occasional falling rocks, they find much more use in protecting the cavers' heads from bumps and scrapes while moving through low or awkward passageways.
 Helmets are invaluable for mounting lights—an array of lights can be attached to a helmet.
 Many helmets used in caving can also be used as climbing helmets.
 A standard, inexpensive construction workers helmet is normally considered adequate and usually has a peak which helps to deflect water from the face.

 Lighting

 In the earliest days, candles were used, soon replaced by carbide lamps and later by electric Miners lamps.
 Nowadays LED lamps powered by lithiom ion batteries, self contained on the helmet are the norm.
 Specialist carbide devices are still used on remote expeditions where electric charging is not available.

 Belts

 When miners lamps were the normal method of lighting, a belt was essential to carry the battery pack.
-They are still normally used both to streamline the torso in narrow passages, but essentially to carry ancilliary equipment such as ladders and small tackle bags attached by carabiner.
+They are still normally used both to streamline the torso in narrow passages, but essentially to carry ancillary equipment such as ladders and small tackle bags attached by carabiner.
 Purpose made belts are normally used which have the strength to be used as a back-up safety attachment.